top of page

 Community Work:

 Mad & Crip Theology Press is deeply committed to serving and uplifting the Mad and Crip community.
-We host monthly workshops designed to foster connection, creativity, and mutual support.
-These workshops provide a safe and inclusive space for participants to share their experiences, engage in collaborative projects, and explore new ideas.
+We recently launched the Mad & Crip Theology Press Community Writing Centre, designed to foster connection, creativity, and mutual support.
 By bringing people together, we aim to build a strong, supportive community.

 bottom of page